Tips for extra security on the web

 - Do not store your password in your browser, as anyone who uses your computer can use the stored passwords for those sites.
 Use a special password manager.

 - Use a two-step verification.
-A two-step verification usually uses something you know (e.g. a password) and something you have (e.g. a smartphone) or something that you “are” (e.g. fingerprint).
+A two-step verification usually uses something you know (e.g. a password) and something you have (e.g. a smartphone on which you receive a code) or something that you “are” (e.g. fingerprint).

 - Never disclose your passwords via e-mail or over the telephone, even when the request seems to come from a trusted company or person.
 A bank or a helpdesk will never ask for your password in order to help you.